 We recommend you turn off noise cancellation in Meet if you use an electrolarynx.
 Accessibility improvements are in progress in Meet.
 Learn how to turn off noise cancellation.

 - Live captions—Display captions of the person speaking so that participants who are deaf or hard-of-hearing can follow what’s said in video meetings.
-If you record a video meeting, captions are not recorded and don't appear when you play the recording.
+If you record a meeting, select Record captions to embed the captions in the clip.

 - Screen readers and magnifiers—Blind and low-vision users can use the built-in screen reader, full-page zoom, high-contrast color, and accessibility extensions in Chrome Browser.

 Learn more about Google accessibility products and features

 - Keyboard shortcuts—Users can control the camera and microphone and open accessibility features using the keyboard.

 Learn more about Google Workspace keyboard shortcuts

 - Google meeting room hardware—Hard-of-hearing and low-vision users can use spoken feedback and live captions on Google meet hardware and Chromebox and Chromebase for meetings.